NautilusTrader

 Use cases

-Use a Stop-Limit order when you want a stop trigger but also a cap on the worst acceptable fill, such as a protective exit or breakout entry where you refuse to trade beyond a price.
-The advantage is price protection on the released Limit order.
-The tradeoff is the central risk versus a Stop-Market: if the market gaps through both the trigger and the limit, the order may not fill at all, leaving a position unprotected.
+Use a Stop‑Limit order when a stop trigger must also enforce a worst acceptable fill price, such as for a price‑protected exit or breakout entry.
+If the market gaps through both the trigger and limit, the order may not fill and can leave a position unprotected.

 Example

-In the following example we create a Stop-Limit order on the Currenex FX ECN to BUY 50,000 GBP at a limit price of 1.3000 USD once the market hits the trigger price of 1.30010 USD, active until midday 6th June, 2022 (UTC):
+The following example creates a Stop‑Limit order on the Currenex FX ECN to BUY 50,000 GBP at a limit price of 1.3000 USD once the market reaches 1.30010 USD.
+The order expires one hour after creation:

 use nautilus_model::{